What is Diarrhoea? Know the Causes, Symptoms and Treatment

 If you are an adult, diarrhoea is less problematic than it is for a child.
 However, you should visit a doctor if:

 In children, especially younger children with lower body weight (and so, less fluid overall), the effect of diarrhoea can be drastic very quickly.
-So, more attention to be given to warning signs.
+So, more attention should be given to warning signs.
 Visit your doctor if:

 What are the signs of dehydration?